top of page

 e) The interrupted linearity

 However, consciousness comes up against limits set by the material world.
 One example is artificial intelligence.
 Scientists are trying to use it to recognise these limits in the belief that they can use it to solve the matter-mind problem.
 But the mystery remains, and ultimately we end up with philosophical interpretations.
-I will not go into the variety of interpretations of the anthropic principle in its ambiguous definitions here.

 f) The enigma of the human being

-But the material world (A) is independent, it does not depend on (B), because it developed completely on its own.
+The material world (A) is independent, it does not depend on (B), because it developed completely on its own.
 As man appeared, he began to use it for himself, thereby transcending the boundaries of the world (A).

 Evolution tells us a transition phase from (A) to (B), because in it also the animal world developed, in which a consciousness developed, with which it learned to perceive and use the environment consciously.
 But the animal consciousness came to a border, which opened only to the human being.

 If the essence of man were merely a product of evolution, then it is hard to see why scientists cannot ultimately build an android that can not only comprehensively capture the essence of man in terms of representation, but also contains it in reality..
 Scientists penetrate the deepest secrets of material creation, and they explain consciousness through a global neuronal workspace in which the sum of information can be incorporated.
-Many believe in this.
 But how could scientists ever realise the subjective experience of humans in a robot and prove it as a truly experienced phenomenon?
 Moreover, they would also have to be able to realise in it the peculiarity of its social cooperation in all areas of its life, which is not demonstrable in the animal world, as the anthropologist M. Tomasello in particular has pointed out.[7]
 Obviously, there is no starting point in the synaptic and the biochemical interpretations that would allow these subjective phenomena to be neither produced nor recognised.

-The experiment to fully simulate the human brain was attempted in the ten-year Human Brains Project.
+The experiment to fully simulate the human brain was attempted in the ten-year Human Brain Project.
 Behind was also the hope of finding a solution to the matter-mind problem.
 But it failed and was labelled as naive dreaming and a fantasy of omnipotence, although it also led to further insights.[8]

 Humans seem to have received a special gift that gave us a spiritual-formative faculty that could not be proven in the purely material aspect (brain) until now.
 The insoluble problem of matter-spirit still exists.